FMNSSun/Burlesque/docs/BLSQ.md

 # LANGUAGE

+## GLOSSARY

+ * Block: A collection of values.
+ * Identifier: An identifier.
+Refers to a Command.
+ * Command: A unit of execution.
+A Command does something.
+ * Built-in: A Command that is built-in.
+It's not a user defined Command.
+ * Map: Other languages call this asociative array or dictionary.
+ * Special: A special identifier.
+ * Modifier: A Modifier is not a Command.
+A Modifier may modify the behaviour of the next Command or may alter evaluation.

+## TYPES

 ## SYNTAX

 The syntax of Burlesque is rather easy on one hand but incredibly complicated once one dives deeper into the rabbit hole.
 The basic syntax of Burlesque is rather easy.

-### BUILT-IN
+### Identifier

-A built-in used to be exactly two characters long but this rule no longer applies.
+An Identifier used to be exactly two characters long but this rule no longer applies.
 A built-in can have pretty much any number of characters.
-The rules for parsing built-ins are incredibly complicated.
-Burlesque tries to parse identifiers as a last option meaning if any other parsing rule matches it is not parsed as an identifier.
+The rules for parsing Identifiers are incredibly complicated.
+Burlesque tries to parse Identifiers as a last option meaning if any other parsing rule matches it is not parsed as an Identifier.
 It's thus vital to know all the other parsing rules to be able to know when something is parsed as an identifier or not.

-A two character built-in must start with one of `1234567890{}'," ()yYV` and the second character can be anything.
+A two character Identifier must start with one of `1234567890{}'," ()yYV` and the second character can be anything.
 A single character built-in must start with one of `jJQ`.

 Two backticks can be used to parse an arbitrary length built-in.
 The two backticks aren't part of the parsed